celtx/selenium-testing-hcs-grid/README.md

 The HCS Grid depends on [AWS CodeBuild](https://aws.amazon.com/codebuild/).
-If you have already satisfied the AWS CodeBuild prerequisites listed in the [CODEBUILD](docs/CODEBUILD.md) document, then to use the HCS Grid, you may execute your tests with with something like:
+If you have already satisfied the AWS CodeBuild prerequisites listed in the [CODEBUILD](docs/CODEBUILD.md) The document, then to use the HCS Grid, you may execute your tests with something like:

 ```shell
 $ CXS_TEST_USE_GRID=1 CXS_TEST_CONCURRENCY=60 ./gradlew cleanTest test